Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences: the first defines purpose, the second lists outputs and a reference to related tools.
-Every word adds value; no redundancy or fluff.
+The description is two sentences: the first states the core purpose, and the second provides the return format and a reference to related tools.
+Every word is necessary and front-loaded.
+No redundant or extraneous information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.